 The '73 front bumper in the kit is not correct for a '71 or '72.
 The '73 bumper is longer to comply with 5mph collision requirements.
 A front spoiler (standard on the Boss) is missing.
 The optional rear wing is included, but I think the supports are too high

-The Ram-Air hood has louvers near the windscreen (see box art), that neither the Ram Air or the standard hood had.
-It is reported that the low-range and Grande models had the louvers, but I cannot confirm this.
+The kit's hood has vent slots near the windscreen (see box art), that neither the Ram Air or the standard hood had

 A panel line circumventing the nose is missing from the model (it allowed the use of either a chrome nose strip or a strip in the body color).
 The NACA inlets in the hood also require a panel line around them.
 Two panel lines are missing near the lower edge of the door.